 At Dental Health Without Borders, we are dedicated to improving these conditions and providing better dental health for children in Palestine by promoting preventive dental care in the country.
 We do this by establishing basic school dental care at selected project schools, where students, teachers, and parents are educated about the importance of dental health, and where daily toothbrushing becomes a part of the school schedule.

-The project is run in collaboration with the Palestinian Medical Relief Society (PMRS), a nationwide, Palestinian Health NGO with 30 years of experience.
+The project is called ASMA – an Arabic abbreviation for “Healthy Teeth, Better Future.”
+It is implemented with funding from Danida through CISU.
+The project is carried out in collaboration with the Palestinian Medical Relief Society (PMRS), a nationwide Palestinian NGO with 30 years of experience in the health sector.